-People who are having or have had treatment for prostate cancer sometimes have problems with sex.
+People who are having or have had treatment for prostate cancer sometimes have problems with sexual intercourse.
 These include a loss of interest in sex, inability to get an erection, and fertility issues.

 Prostate cancer is the most common non-skin cancer in men in the United States.
 It affects around

 While prostate cancer may not directly affect a person’s sexual ability, treatments, including radiation therapy, surgery, or hormone therapy, can